Lithuanian–Soviet War: Lithuanian offensive

 Polish advances against the Soviets necessitated changes in Lithuanian strategy.
 On April 26, General Silvestras Žukauskas, who just recovered from typhus, was designated Chief of the General Staff.
 He decided to mount an offensive in northeastern Lithuania.
 The first objective was to take over Ukmergė.
 On May 3, the Separate Panevėžys Volunteer Regiment, supported by the 18th Regiment of Saxon Volunteers, had secured the town.
-The operation was risky as for a while Kėdainiai was unprotected opening a path to Kaunas, but also very successful: some 500 Soviet soldiers were taken prisoner and about 50 Poles, captured by the Soviets in the battles near Vilnius, were liberated and returned to Poland.
+The operation was risky as, for a while, Kėdainiai was unprotected, opening a path to Kaunas, but it was also very successful; some 500 Soviet soldiers were taken prisoner and about 50 Poles, captured by the Soviets in the battles near Vilnius, were liberated and returned to Poland.
 On May 7, Lithuanians entered Širvintos, where they found Polish troops.
 Lithuanians and Poles mounted a joint operation to take Giedraičiai on May 9.

 The Lithuanian army's chain of command was reformed.
 On May 7, General Žukauskas assumed command of the entire Lithuanian army and initiated a complete reorganization of the Lithuanian forces into two groups.
 The first brigade, stationed in Ukmergė, was called the Vilkmergė Group and included a battalion of Saxon Volunteers.
 Its first commander Kazys Ladiga was ordered to push along the Utena–Zarasai line.
 The second brigade, called the Panevėžys Group, was charged with capturing Panevėžys and then pushing along the Kupiškis–Rokiškis–Obeliai line.
 The group, initially commanded by Jonas Variakojis, was aided by Joniškėlis' partisans from the north.
 The Ministry of Defense and the General Staff were also reorganized.